This country-specific Q&A provides an overview to construction laws and regulations that may occur in China.

 Are there any limitation periods for commencing disputes in your jurisdiction?

 According to Article 188 of General Provisions of the Civil Law, the statute of limitations for an application to a people's court for protection of civil rights is three years.
 Such limitation period shall start calculation from the date on which the right holder knows or should be aware of the damage to the right and the obligor, and the people's court will not grant any protection to such rights upon the expiration of 20 years from such date of damage.
-Additionally, there are special regulations regarding statute of limitations for matters specifically stipulated in law, which includes, for example, personal injury damages and sales of unqualified products without disclaimers (in both cases, the statute of limitations shall be one year), and disputes with respect to international sales of goods contracts and technology import and export contracts (the statute of limitations for disputes regarding the foregoing two kinds of contracts is four years).
+Additionally, there are special regulations regarding statute of limitations for matters specifically stipulated in law, which includes, for example, disputes with respect to international sales of goods contracts and technology import and export contracts (the statute of limitations for disputes regarding the foregoing two kinds of contracts is four years).

 According to Article 74 of the Arbitration Law, unless otherwise specially provided by law, statute of limitations provisions shall apply to arbitration proceedings.
 The application of arbitration-specific time limits is uncommon, thus, in most cases, the time limit for arbitration claims stays the same as statute of limitations.

 How common are multi-party disputes?
 How is liability apportioned between multiple defendants?
 Does your jurisdiction recognise net contribution clauses (which limit the liability of a defaulting party to a “fair and reasonable” proportion of the innocent party’s losses), and are these commonly used?

 Multi-party disputes are very common in China’s legal practice.
 In case of multiple defendants, liabilities will be allocated among defendants to the extent each defendant bears its own due legal liabilities according to law.